The War of the Worlds (1938 radio drama): Production

 Houseman, Koch, and Stewart reworked the script that night, increasing the number of news bulletins and using the names of real places and people whenever possible.
 On October 28, the script was sent to Davidson Taylor, executive producer for CBS, and the network legal department.
 Their response was that the script was "too" credible and its realism had to be toned down.
 As using the names of actual institutions could be actionable, CBS insisted on about 28 changes in phrasing.
 "Under protest and with a deep sense of grievance we changed the Hotel Biltmore to a nonexistent Park Plaza, Transamerica Radio News to Inter-Continental Radio News, the Columbia Broadcasting Building to Broadcasting Building," Houseman wrote.
 "The United States Weather Bureau in Washington, D.C." was changed to "The Government Weather Bureau", "Princeton University Observatory" to "Princeton Observatory", "McGill University" in Montreal to "Macmillan University" in Toronto, "New Jersey National Guard" to "State Militia", "United States Signal Corps" to "Signal Corps", "Langley Field" to "Langham Field", and "St. Patrick's Cathedral" to "the cathedral".

 On October 29, Stewart rehearsed the show with the sound effects team and gave special attention to crowd scenes, the echo of cannon fire, and the sound of boat horns in New York Harbor.
 In the early afternoon of October 30, Bernard Herrmann and his orchestra arrived in the studio, where Welles had taken over production of that evening's program.
 To create the role of reporter Carl Phillips, Frank Readick went to the record library and repeatedly played the recording of Herbert Morrison's dramatic radio report of the Hindenburg disaster.
 Stewart worked with Herrmann and the orchestra to sound like a dance band, and became the person Welles later credited as being largely responsible for the quality of "The War of the Worlds" broadcast.

 Welles wanted the music to play for unbearably long stretches of time.
 The studio's emergency fill-in, a solo piano playing Debussy and Chopin, was heard several times.
 "As it played on and on," Houseman wrote, "its effect became increasingly sinister—a thin band of suspense stretched almost beyond endurance.
 That piano was the neatest trick of the show."
 The dress rehearsal was scheduled for 6 pm.

-"Our actual broadcasting time, from the first mention of the meteorites to the fall of New York City, was less than forty minutes," wrote Houseman.
-"During that time, men travelled long distances, large bodies of troops were mobilized, cabinet meetings were held, savage battles fought on land and in the air.
+Houseman wrote, "Our actual broadcasting time, from the first mention of the meteorites to the fall of New York City, was less than forty minutes.
+During that time, men travelled long distances, large bodies of troops were mobilized, cabinet meetings were held, savage battles fought on land and in the air.
 And millions of people accepted it—emotionally if not logically."